tsukidan/tsukidan/README.md

 ## - ⚡  Some of my projects include...
     - European Vacation Planner - C++ Desktop Program
     - Store Administrator Program - C++ Desktop Program
-    - Orbit Theme - CSS Theme for discord and Spotify
+    - Orbit Theme - CSS Theme for Discord and Spotify

 ## - 💬 I’m currently working on...
-     - Sales tax calculator - Mobile App using Flutter.
+     - Sales Tax Calculator - Mobile App using Flutter.
      - learning how to make websites using HTML, CSS and Javascript.
      - Learning data strucutres with C++.